NEWS & EVENTS

 “But Ma, that’s the best bit---”

 My words dissolve into the back of my throat.
-A shiver has taken hold, my teeth adopting a life of their own.
+A shiver has invested itself, my teeth adopting a life of their own.

 JOE AND THE GHOUL is a recent addition to my exploration of magic realism.
 Available on Amazon under my personal imprint, Magic Ink Press.